NN4Neurosim/nn4n-dev.github.io/README.md

   year={2024}
 }
 ```

 <div style="margin-top: 30px;"></div>

 # Acknowledgement
-I would like to thank my advisor [Dr. Vijay Balasubramanian](https://www.physics.upenn.edu/~vbalasub/Home.html) and [Dr. Pratik Chaudhari](https://pratikac.github.io/) for their guidance and support on this project.
-I would also like to thank [Dr. Christopher J. Cueva](https://www.metaconscious.org/author/chris-cueva/) for his mentorship in teaching me the fundamentals of modeling neural systems with RNNs.
+I would like to thank [Dr. Christopher J. Cueva](https://www.metaconscious.org/author/chris-cueva/) for his mentorship in the original implementation of this project.

 # License
 This project is licensed under the terms of the MIT license.